wethegit/sweet-potato/README.md

 The [sweet-potato-cooker](https://github.com/wethegit/sweet-potato/blob/main/cooker/README.md#compressing-and-optimizing-assets) also offers a way to optimize your images.

 ## Javascript
-All `.js` files will be transpiled and bundled with [esbuild](https://esbuild.github.io/) with the assumption that you are supporting modern browsers that have support for ESM (import/export).
+All `.js` files will be transpiled and bundled with [esbuild](https://esbuild.github.io/) with the assumption that you are supporting modern browsers that have support for [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 Files outside the `pages/` folder won't generate an output but they will still be prettified and linted.

 ### Usage: